trifo75/kubernetes-playground/README.md

    Obviously edit content for your needs.

 * Log on `master` host  via `incus shell master` or `ssh root@192.168.101.10` and set up Kubernetes cluster
-  * Run `kubeadm init --pod-network-cidr=10.244.0.0/16` this initialises the control-plane.
-Don't forget to set `--pod-network-cidr=10.244.0.0/16` parameter because without it pod network can not start, but `kubeadm` won't warn you about that.
-When successfully initialised, kubeadm will give a command with tokens needed to connect worker nodes.
-Like this: `kubeadm join 192.168.101.10:6443 --token clm3xc.exhryqyu8huronp6 --discovery-token-ca-cert-hash sha256:9b91013e81a06c87913cd01a6daa1fe5b4c7a5a1096c2e7c3c95e955a7e3ea06` - save this command in a file.
+  * Run `kubeadm init` with the applicable parameters to initialise the control-plane
+    * `--pod-network-cidr=10.244.0.0/16`  Obligatory parameter because without it pod network can not start, but `kubeadm` won't warn you about that.
+    * `--control-plane-endpoint=xxx.xxx.xxx.xxx:6443`  When creating multi master k8s cluster, you need a common endpoint to be used.
+Here we create an external load balancer host **balancer1**, which is configured to send requests to all master nodes to the port `6443`.
+Use the IP address of the balancer node.
+For single master, it can be omitted.
+    * `--upload-certs`  To creare multi-master cluster, it is advisable to store the generated certs in the etcd.
+Otherwise you need to copy the manually to the additional master nodes when they join the cluster.
+    When successfully initialised, kubeadm will give a command with tokens needed to connect master and worker nodes.
+Save the commands, as the join tokens can not be displayed again.
+    * for adding master nodes: `kubeadm join 192.168.211.9:6443 --token ruz8ac.p9u0h82cu1xnn6ho --discovery-token-ca-cert-hash sha256:66e...b6e72d --control-plane --certificate-key 7db87a17ff2e45d6...f69a18171a`
+    * for adding worker nodes: `kubeadm join 192.168.101.10:6443 --token clm3xc.exhryqyu8huronp6 --discovery-token-ca-cert-hash sha256:9b91013e81a...5a7e3ea06`
   * Set up kubectl konfig.
 You can use the default config for `/etc`, exporting `KUBECONFIG` environement variable:
     `export KUBECONFIG=/etc/kubernetes/admin.conf` or copy this config to your own home directory into `~/.kube/config` file.
   * Choose a CNI plugin, like Flannel or Calico and install it.
 For example you can install *Flannel CNI plugin* with